Dr. Chris Foreman

 University of Louisville Department of Electrical and Computer Engineering

-Investigator on DHS funded contracts for the Dams Sector, Water Sector, and Telehealth Sector.
-15 years experience in industrial control systems for power generation, transmission, distribution, as well as manufacturing and material handling.
+Investigator on three DHS funded contracts for the Dams, Water, and Telehealth Sectors.
+15 years experience in industrial control systems for power generation, water treatment, manufacturing, and material handling.
 Various projects securing industrial processes.

-Chris Foreman (Ph.D.
-Computer Science and Engineering, University of Louisville, 2008) is a Senior Member of IEEE, the Power and Energy Society, and also holds both B.S.
+James Christopher Foreman (Ph.D.
+Computer Science and Engineering, University of Louisville, 2008) is a Senior Member of IEEE and also holds both B.S.
 (1990) and M.Eng.
 (1996) degrees in Electrical Engineering from the University of Louisville.
-He is an Assistant Professor in Electrical and Computer Engineering Technology at Purdue University and previously, was a postdoctoral scholar at the University of Louisville.
-He teaches and performs research in industrial control systems and cyber-security, power generation, renewable energy systems, and intelligent power grids.
-He has worked as an engineer in the power generation industry as well as other process industries since 1993 for companies such as Westinghouse Process Control Division (Emerson), Cinergy (Duke Energy), and Alcoa Inc.
+He is a Senior Research Scientist at Purdue University in the Center for Education and Research in Information Assurance and Security.
+He performs research in critical infrastructure systems and other cyber-physical systems in the area of cyber-security countermeasures.
+He has also worked as an engineer in the power generation industry as well as other process industries since 1993 for companies such as Westinghouse Process Control Division (Emerson), Cinergy (Duke Energy), and Alcoa Inc.